EPCCed/eidf-docs/docs/services/s3/tutorial.md

     `AWS_ENDPOINT_URL` is a URL for any services accessed via AWS CLI, including S3.
 It is recognised by AWS CLI.

-    `AWS_ENDPOINT_URL_S3` is a URL for S3 services accessed via AWS CLI.
+    `AWS_ENDPOINT_URL_S3` is a URL for S3 Services accessed via AWS CLI.
 It too is recognised by AWS CLI.

-    `AWS_S3_ENDPOINT` is a URL for legacy or custom packages that interact with S3 services.
+    `AWS_S3_ENDPOINT` is a URL for legacy or custom packages that interact with S3 Services.
 It is not recognised by AWS CLI.

     All three are defined here to cover all possible tools you may use in this tutorial.